AlexKavourias/slackline/README.md

   python slack.py
 ```

-If for some reason SlackLine (sorry!), your terminal will look like it's had a really bad day.
+If for some reason SlackLine  crashes (sorry!), your terminal will look like it's had a really bad day.
 Don't fret, just type "reset" and hit enter, or close out the terminal tab.